cazeip/Remarkable-2-Wireless-Web/README.md

 cd Remarkable-2-Wireless-Web/
 npm install
 ```
-2. Create a directory at `cache/`
+2. Create a directory at `cache/`, and at `rendered`
 ```
-mkdir cache
+mkdir cache rendered
 ```
 3. On your tablet, go to Settings > Help > Copyrights and licences
     *  Here you'll find "copyright notices and software licenses"